Planning a rustic and cozy theme this holiday season? Here are the 15 best warm and cozy Christmas decorating ideas to get you started.

 Let’s set the scene: it’s early December, and snow has blanketed the view outside your window in pristine white from the first storm of the season.
 More flakes are gently and lazily falling.
 A fire blazes in the fireplace.
 You have a lazy day ahead of you.
 How could we make this fantasy even better?
 Let’s do some Christmas decorating!

 There’s nothing more nostalgic than a cozy and warm holiday theme.
-I’ve decorated with many themes over the years, from a neutral woodland theme, to a classic red and green, to less traditional colors like French blue and green with gold.
+I’ve decorated with many themes over the years, from a traditional Christmas, to a neutral and rustic woodland theme, to a classic red and green, to less traditional colors like French blue.
 However, the warm and cozy Christmas decor theme is always a favorite!

 This post contains affiliate links, which means I may get a small commission (at no extra cost to you) if you shop my link.
 Please see my disclosure if you’d like more info!